 The value system of Hinduism and how it is expressed in Hindu art.
 Comparison with other art traditions.
 Mandatory museum and temple visits.
+Course Type(s): Values.

 AN-400.
 Spanish Literature of the Philippines.
 3 Credits.

 A survey of the literature of the Philippines written in Spanish, this course will explore the nation's Spanish heritage in its aesthetic and sociohistorical context.
 Prerequisites: SP-134 OR SP-136 OR SP-199 OR INSTRUCTOR APPROVAL.